Masmiseim36/nxpSDK/boards/evkmimx8mq/rtos_examples/freertos_i2c/readme.txt

 ========
 The freertos_i2c example shows an application using RTOS tasks with I2C driver:

-The example supports 2 different connections:
+The example may support 2 different connections (it depends on the specific board):
 On board connection and board to board connection.

 With one board connection, 2 I2C instances of the same board are used.
 One i2c instance used as I2C master and another I2C instance used as I2C slave .